AmberLien/61040-portfolio/assignments/assignment2/concept_design.md

 **purpose** organize items in a hierarchy

-**principle** after you create a folder and insert items into it, you can move the folder into another folder and all the elements will still belong to it
+**principle** after you create a folder and insert items into it, you can move the folder into another folder and all the elements will still belong to it; after deleting the folder, its elements will be removed as well

 **state**